All Episodes

 All right.

-Now, I found a story about Southwest Airlines over the weekend, and in light of all of these horrific stories, this was a couple of years ago, where Southwest Airlines, a woman on a plane in Raleigh Dorm, about to go to Chicago, pilot aboard the takeoff.
+And in light of all of these horrific stories, this was a couple of years ago, where Southwest Airlines, a woman on a plane in Raleigh-Durham, about to go to Chicago, pilot aborted the takeoff, taxis back to the gate.

 They come and they ask the woman to get off the plane.

-She's thinking, oh my gosh, maybe I got on the wrong plane.
+She's thinking, oh, my gosh, maybe I got on the wrong plane.

 They go to the desk.